Year 5

 Reading (20mins) |

 In addition to this TimesTables Rockstars should be completed at home.
-Tic-Tac-Toe grids are available on the website for children to complete voluntarily. | ||||
+There is also an optional Tic-Tac-Toe grid should children wish to complete some additional assignments this term. |